kleinee/jns/README.md

 ## Start and access your server

 ### Activate the virtual environment
-Since we use a virtual environment to install Python modules, we need to activate this environment before we can start our server:
+Since you used a virtual environment to install Python modules, you need to activate this environment before you can start your server:

 ```bash
 source /home/pi/.venv/jns/bin/activate
 ```

-The prompt will change to indicate successfull activation preceding `pi@hostname:` with the envireonment name - in our case `(jns)`.
+The prompt will change to indicate successfull activation preceding `pi@hostname:` with the envireonment name - in case pf this setup `(jns)`.
 With hostname set to `zerow` it looks like this:

 ```bash
 (jns) pi@zerow:~ $
 ```

 ### Before you proceed
-After installation completes, you will still need to activate the change made to .bashrc when node was installed before doing anything that requires node.
+After installation completes, you will still need to activate the change made to `~\.bashrc` when node was installed before doing anything that requires node.

-This can be accomplished by any of the following:
+You can be accomplish this by any of the following:
 - reboot
 - logout and log back in
 - call `. ~/.bashrc` from the command line